 When to worry: If your older horse loses weight despite good overall health and an adequate ration, he may be having trouble chewing so schedule a veterinary visit to investigate.
 Likewise, call your veterinarian if partially chewed feed or hay drops from his mouth as he eats or if he suddenly refuses to eat.
 Finally, make it a habit to sniff your horse’s breath each day as you groom: A foul odor could indicate infection or illness that needs to be investigated without delay.

 Caring for an old horse can be rewarding.
 Sharing leisurely grooming sessions with him or just watching him doze in the sun will fill your heart.
 Don’t let those moments be crowded out by needless worry about his health.
 Just keep in mind what’s normal, and be ready to act if something goes wrong.
 Then simply enjoy time with your old friend.

-This article was originally published the February 2016 issue, Volume #473 of EQUUS magazine.
+This article was originally published in Volume #473 of EQUUS magazine.